Last updated on January 6th, 2023 at 07:46 am.

 Looking for the best German Pilsner in Kansas City?
 We found it!
-Located in the Waldo neighborhood of Kansas City, Missouri, where the old trolly tracks end off Wornall Street, you will find KC Bier CO tucked away on a small side street.
+Located in the Waldo neighborhood of Kansas City, Missouri, where the old trolly tracks end near Wornall Street, you will find KC Bier CO tucked away on a small side street.

 Who would know this cute little brewery with a great outdoor beer garden is producing such a high-quality authentic German-style bier experience.